ikecodes/ikecodes/README.md

 - 👋 Hi, I’m Onuorah Ike, software developer based in Nigeria.
 - 👀 I’m interested in coding, sports and arts.
-- 🌱 I’m currently learning flutter and improving my Front End skills.
+- 🌱 I’m currently learning react native and improving my overal javascript skills both on the frontend and backend.
-- 💞️ I’m looking to collaborate on full-stack web projects using react for frontend and node for backend.
+- 💞️ I’m looking to collaborate on MERN stack and react native projects.
-- 📫 I love to connect, mail: onuorahofficial@gmail.com.
+- 📫 I love to connect, mail: ikecodes@gmail.com.
 😁

 <!---
-jsxike/jsxike is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+ikecodes/ikecodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->